Are you an adviser? Go to Unbiased Pro

 2. Prepare the business for change

-Therefore you'll need to prepare everyone fully so that they understand your plans and are fully supportive of them.
+Who will deliver the change in your business?
+Your employees.
+Therefore you'll need to prepare everyone thoroughly so that they understand your plans and fully support them.

 Communicate your vision clearly and explain how the changes will improve the business.

-Work together to anticipate any obstacles to the changes and any problems they may cause.
-Then work together on solutions.
+People on the front line of the business may have valid objections – don’t ignore these.
+Work together to anticipate any obstacles to the changes and problems they may cause.
+Then, work together on solutions.

 All this will take time, so factor this into your timetable and start the process early.